tsurf101/Finance/README.md

 # FIFA

-Page used to organize helpful quantative finance Material
+Page used to organize helpful quantative finance material